-- Position adult appropriately, usually head up - Give oxygen if needed. - Turn the suction unit on at the switch. - Check that the suction pump is working well, by occluding the end of the suction tubing with your thumb to ensure you feeling a suction pressure.
-If not see: Suction unit 'Trouble shooting' section. - Ensure suction pressure is set correctly See box at end of this section - Hand Hygiene wash hands if necessary and apply alcohol gel to hands - Oral suction can be performed with either a 'soft catheter' or a 'yankeur':
+- Position child comfortably with neck extended slightly beyond neutral.
+Use a side lying position if possible - Swaddle the child if needed - Give oxygen if needed. - Turn the suction unit on at the switch. - Check that the suction pump is working well, by occluding the end of the suction tubing with your thumb to ensure you feeling a suction pressure.
+If not see: Suction unit 'Trouble shooting' section. - Ensure suction pressure is set correctly See box at end of this section - Hand Hygiene wash hands if necessary and apply alcohol gel to hands - Oral suction can be performed with either a 'soft catheter' or a 'yankeur' - Nasal suction is performed with a soft catheter